 Take Action for Your Bicycle Accident Injuries

-When we assist our clients after bicycle accidents, one of the first steps we take is conducting a thorough investigation to identify the responsible parties.
+When our bicycle accident lawyers assist our clients after bicycle accidents, one of the first steps we take is conducting a thorough investigation to identify the responsible parties.
 From police reports to eyewitness testimony, there may be numerous ways that we can prove that you may be entitled to compensation.
-In any case, if you have been injured in a bicycle accident, it is important to contact us as soon as possible so that we can put our injury law team to work for you as quickly as possible.
+In any case, if you have been injured in a bicycle accident, it is important to contact us as soon as possible so that we can put our bike injury law team to work for you as quickly as possible.

-Seeking Compensation for Bicycle Collisions with Motor Vehicles
+Tampa Bicycle Accident Lawyers Seeking Compensation for Cyclist Collisions with Motor Vehicles

 Most serious bicycle accident cases involve collisions with motor vehicles.
 Quite often, these accidents are the result of negligence or carelessness on the part of the vehicle driver.
 Unfortunately, many drivers do not understand riders’ rights and don’t know how to properly share the road with bicyclists.
 Failure to accurately judge speed and distance in relation to bicycles is another common culprit in vehicle-related bicycle accidents.
 Other common causes of car and truck-related bicycle accidents include situations where drivers: